ManuelHernandezGimeno/vpr-overlap-training/docs/REPRODUCIBILITY.md

 /opt/mapillary_sls
 ```

-The Docker build must use the repository root as build context because `environment.yml` is stored there.
+The Docker build uses `cluster/container/` as its build context, which contains both the Dockerfile and the container-specific environment file.
 ## 9. SLURM

 The public SLURM launchers should mount: